 By using your planner as a tool for your goals, you can keep track of them easily in your planner.
 You can set reminders or set dates or review.
 Time-frames are important in your quest on achieving your goals so a planner will help you keep on track.

 You can also add additional info as part of your goals in your planner.
 For example if you’ve come across a useful resource which will help you, you can add it to your goal.
 It’s important to understand what you will need to achieve your goal and a planner will help with that.

-viagra without a doctor prescription from canada A planner is great for all of your to-do lists.
+A planner is great for all of your to-do lists.
 I’ll be covering to-do lists at some point but your planner is great for your lists.
 It is one central location for your personal reference and to keep you focused.

 My to-do lists are usually written on paper.
 I then tape/staple them into my planner.
 It’s no good having bits of paper all over the place for them to be easily forgotten.
 Again if you’re anything like me you’ll easily forget.

 It also helps to keep your lists private.
 Sticking your lists to the fridge is great, but if they have personal/private/surprise things on you don’t want the rest of your family/other half seeing them.
 Keeping them in your planner is a way of doing this.